Langtang Trek Nepal: Trekking in Langtang National Park

 TIMS (Trekkers Information Management System):

 This permit is important for every trekker wishing to trek in Nepal.
+From the Annapurna Circuit to the trek to Poon Hill, all trekking routes require this permit.
 This costs NRS 2000 per person.
 This equals about 17 USD or 15 EUR.
-Alternatively, your trekking company arranges you a location permit in Lukla which costs around 20 USD.

-At the beginning of your Langtang trekking, the tour leads through the Shivapuri National Park.
-This costs an additional 5 USD.
+The Langtang trek leads through the Langtang National Park.
+This costs an additional 25 USD.

 All permits are arranged by your trekking provider.